danhans42/psx_pong/README.md

 This was written using the helloworld_and_flappycredits Pad/GPU example by Sicklebrick as a base :- https://github.com/JonathanDotCel/helloworld_and_flappycredits

+Thank you also to Sickle for the QR Code and function to display it :)

 Using the following Pong game logic article by William Doane :- https://drdoane.com/thinking-through-a-basic-pong-game-in-processing/